Feelings (Morris Albert song): Other versions

 Nina Simone covered the song for a set she performed at the 1976 Montreux Jazz Festival.
 SOPHIE and Cecile Believe performed a truncated version inspired by Simone's cover at Elsewhere in February 2018 during a tour leading up to the release of SOPHIE's album Oil of Every Pearl's Un-Insides.

 During a lecture at Chautauqua Institution, Julie Andrews stated that she considered this song too difficult to sing because it had no meaning behind it.

 The Gong Show had an episode in which every contestant sang this song.

 In "Switch", a 1990 Pepsi commercial, MC Hammer sings "Feelings" instead of "U Can't Touch This" when given a non-Pepsi drink.
-(In fact Hammer lip-synched to a session singer.)
+(Hammer actually lip-synched to a session singer.)

-In the "Cousin Urkel" episode of "Family Matters", Steve Urkel serenades Laura Winslow with the song outside her window in a tree before falling down.
+In the "Cousin Urkel" episode of Family Matters, Steve Urkel serenades Laura Winslow with the song outside her window in a tree before falling down.

-The Offspring recorded in their album Americana a parodic cover of "Feelings" concerning the narrator's hatred.
+The Offspring recorded a parodic cover of "Feelings" for their album Americana concerning the narrator's hatred.

 Brazilian singer Gretchen recorded a dance version of "Feelings" on her 1995 album Sexy, Charme e Dance.

 Caetano Veloso's version was included on the soundtracks of Começar de Novo, in 2004, and O Rebu, in 2014.

 In 1975, Mexican Grupero band Los Bukis released a Spanish language version (titled "Sentimientos") on their debut album Falso Amor.

 Mike Brant recorded a version in French and it reached number one on the charts in France and the Wallonia region of Belgium.

 Japanese band Hi-Fi Set released a Japanese-language cover in 1977.

 An instrumental version of the song was included on Ubaldo Continiello's soundtrack to the 1978 Italian film Last Feelings.

-Other musicians who recorded versions of the song include: Céu, Dionne Warwick, Ella Fitzgerald, George Benson, Isaac Hayes, Johnny Mathis, José Feliciano, Julio Iglesias, Paul Anka, Sammy Davis Jr., Sarah Vaughan, Tom Jones, and the orchestras of Paul Mauriat, Percy Faith and Ray Conniff.
+Other musicians who recorded versions of the song include Céu, Dionne Warwick, Ella Fitzgerald, George Benson, Isaac Hayes, Johnny Mathis, José Feliciano, Julio Iglesias, Paul Anka, Sammy Davis Jr., Sarah Vaughan, Tom Jones, and the orchestras of Paul Mauriat, Percy Faith, and Ray Conniff.